 (b) When a radiocommunication causes interference to a communication which is already in progress, the interfering station must cease transmitting at the request of either party to the existing communication.
-As between nondistress traffic seeking to commence use of a frequency, the priority is established under §80.91.
+For traffic less than distress priority seeking to commence use of a frequency, the priority is established under §80.91.